nicolaroberts/nicolaroberts.github.io/_posts/2015-07-29-r-packages-part-2.md

 Weave code and results through the text using [knitr](http://r-pkgs.had.co.nz/vignettes.html#knitr) syntax.
 The data used for the vignette examples can be stored in `inst/extdata` (demonstrate how to load raw data) or in `data/` (demonstrate how to work with loaded data).
 Remember to use Shift+Alt+K to see RStudio shortcuts - includes shortcuts for running code chunks.

-At the end of the vignette, include a Session Information section showing the output from `devtools::session_info()`.
+At the end of the vignette, include a Session Information section with the output from `devtools::session_info()`.